josh883/CapstoneProject/README.md

 The project evolved through a series of productive sprints:
 1.  **Inception:** Started with a basic HTML frontend and Python API connections while conducting user research with professors.
-2.  **Overhaul:** Transitioned the frontend to React (Next.js) for better scalability and implemented secure database logins.
+2.  **Overhaul:** Transitioned the frontend to Next.js for better scalability and implemented secure database logins.
 3.  **Expansion:** Debugged critical networking issues and Windows-specific bugs while laying the groundwork for complex algorithms like the Golden Cross.
 4.  **Feature Richness:** The most productive sprint; added the Portfolio page, Watchlists, and the News API integration.
 5.  **Final Polish:** Integrated all 6 algorithms, the AI accuracy widgets, and the settings page for a complete user experience.